jasonbrianhall/mortgage/README.md

-This is a mortgage calculator written in python.
+This is a mortgage calculator written in various langauges.
 It will calculate how much interest per month, minimum payment, and principal balance for the parameters given